-ETR 120 Electronics Measures & Construction 2 cr. hrs./3 periods (1 lec., 2 lab)
+ETR 122 Electronics Construction and Assembly 2 cr. hrs./3 periods (1 lec., 2 lab)

-Basic skills required to work on electronics equipment.
-Course includes techniques of soldering and desoldering, wire stripping, wire wrapping, construction of chassis, and use of tools.
-The oscilloscope is studied with extensive laboratory experience.
+This course is designed to familiarize the student with the basic skills required to work on electronics equipment.
+The course will include assembly techniques, soldering and desoldering, printed circuit board fabrication, wire stripping, wire wrapping, some chassis construction and use of tools.

-ETR 140 Television Repair I (Black and White) 6 cr. hrs./8 periods (4 lec., 4 lab)
+ETR 123 Electronics Fabrication and Processing 2 cr. hrs./3 periods (1 lec., 2 lab)